Marginal and Joint Effects#

 Variant 30.82260.0000TRUE

-Based on this result, it seems like all of them are associated with the trait.
+Based on the marginal effects, all of them are associated with the trait.

 Now let’s calculate the joint effects by including all variants in one model: